omniscientjs/omniscient/README.md

 ### Statics

-When you need to provide other data for your component that what its rendering is based off of, you pass statics, just like with Quiescent.
+When you need to provide other data for your component that what its rendering is based off of, you pass statics.
 By default, changing a static's value does not result in a re-rendering of a component.

 Statics can be passed as second argument to your component.